Biographies

 Jeanne Bigard together with her mother, Stephania, founded an association to assist seminarians in mission countries.
 After the death of her mother, Jeanne found it difficult to cope.
 She wisely entrusted her apostolate to others.
 (The association eventually became the Pontifical Society of Saint Peter.
 Depression, anxiety and a feeling of abandonment increased both in depth and duration.
 Finally, because of hallucinations and danger to herself, she had to be confined to a psychiatric institution.
 When she was aware of her situation, she was extremely humiliated.
 Her relatives took advantage of her illness, by committing her to a psychiatric institution, in order to obtain funds of her Society of Saint Peter.
 The family sued the Society saying Jeanne was unsound of mind and therefore incapable of administration.
 They lost the case, but they kept Jeanne confined and forbid visitors for the following 28 years until her death 4/28/34.
 Once a friend tried to visit her, but in vain.
 They passed in a corridor.
 Jeanne made a sign to her to come closer, but the nurse said sharply, "You do not know that woman."
 "Of course I know her," Jeanne replied.
 "It is Miss Saint-Legere."
 Jeanne called out, "I recommend myself to your prayer!"
 There is no record that the nuns, the Society of Saint Peter, nor her spiritual director priest ever tried to obtain her release from the institution.

-Emotionally Disturbed Catholic heroes
+Emotionally Disturbed Catholic Heroes

 Saint John of God